-The programs of the XDS package as well as XDSGUI, XDSSTAT, XDSCC12 and so on may be run on 64bit Windows 10 within the Linux Subsystem for Windows (WSL).
-This (easily!) installs a Ubuntu 14.04.5 LTS environment, which supports the apt package manager, so in principle any software available for Ubuntu may be installed.
-Windows 10 Creators Update (CU) allows to install (or update to) Ubuntu 16.04 (or other distros, see ), and fixes many bugs.
+The programs of the XDS package as well as XDSGUI, XDSSTAT, XDSCC12 and so on may be run on 64bit Windows 10 within the Linux Subsystem for Windows (WSL, or preferably WSL2).
+This (easily!) installs e.g. an Ubuntu environment, which supports the apt package manager, so in principle any software available for Ubuntu may be installed (or other distros, see ).

-Graphical Linux programs require installation of a X server like Xming or VcXsvr on the Windows host.
-There are helpful writeups (e.g. ,).
-To use the X server, one has to say in the shell window
+Graphical Linux programs require installation of a X server like Xming or VcXsvr or Mobaxterm on the Windows host.
+There are helpful writeups (e.g. and ).
+VcXsrc seems to have a problem with coot for some people (see WSL2 installation and responses).
+To use the X server with WSL, one has to say in the shell window

 before running the program.
-Running XDSGUI under WSL's Ubuntu 14.04 requires installation of a few packages with
+Running XDSGUI under WSL's Ubuntu 20.04 may require installation of a few packages with e.g.

-and if required, also install python and hdf5-tools.
+(see XDSGUI and above).
+If required, also install python and hdf5-tools.